Hal Linden: Later career

 After Barney Miller ended in 1982, Linden appeared in several television films, including I Do!
 I Do!
 (1982), the television adaptation of the musical of the same name, and Starflight: The Plane That Couldn't Land (1983).
-Also in 1982, he was the producers' first choice for the starring role of Dr. Donald Westphall in St. Elsewhere, but turned down the opportunity without reading the script or meeting the producers, because he wanted to take a break from television.
+Also in 1982, he was the producers' first choice for the starring role of Dr. Donald Westphall in St. Elsewhere, but he turned down the opportunity without reading the script or meeting the producers because he wanted to take a break from television.
 (The role was then given to Ed Flanders.)

 In 1984, he costarred in the television film Second Edition.
 The film was intended to be a series but was not picked up by CBS.
 The following year, Linden portrayed studio head Jack L. Warner in the television biopic My Wicked, Wicked Ways: The Legend of Errol Flynn.

 In 1986, Linden returned to episodic television in the NBC series Blacke's Magic.
 He played the lead character, Alexander Blacke, a magician who solves mysteries with the help of his father Leonard (Harry Morgan), a retired carnival magician and sometimes confidence man.
 The series was canceled after 13 episodes.
 In 1988, he co-starred in the romantic comedy A New Life, directed by Alan Alda.
+In 1991 he guest-starred in an episode of “The Golden Girls” in the part of John Neretti, Bea Arthur’s character’s love interest.
 In 1992, Linden tried his hand at television again with the leading role in the comedy-drama series Jack's Place.
 In the series, Linden portrayed Jack Evans, a retired jazz musician who ran a restaurant that was frequented by patrons who learned lessons about love.
 The show was often compared to The Love Boat by critics as it featured a different weekly guest star.
 The series premiered as a mid-season replacement but did well enough in the ratings for ABC to order additional episodes.
 Viewership soon declined and ABC chose to cancel the series in 1993.
 The next year, Linden appeared in the CBS sitcom The Boys Are Back.
 That series was also low rated and canceled after 18 episodes.
 In 1995, Linden won his third Daytime Emmy Award for his 1994 guest-starring role as Rabbi Markovitz on CBS Schoolbreak Special.